olcf/olcf-user-docs/software/containers_on_frontier.rst

 .. warning::

-   You need to convert your Podman image to the Apptainer SIF format in order to run it.
+   * You need to convert your Podman image to the Apptainer SIF format in order to run it.
 We don't support running your container with Podman directly.
+   * The Podman containers you build only exist on the login node you are on.
+So if you log out, make sure you log back in to the same login node to access your containers.
+   * Since the containers are stored in /tmp, there is no guarantee they will be preserved.
+They can be deleted at any time.
+Make sure to save them to a remote registry or convert them to the Apptainer SIF format to save them somewhere else on the filesystem.

 OLCF Base Images & Apptainer Modules